 With rising interest rates, inflation and continuing market volatility, tax planning is as essential as ever for taxpayers looking to manage cash flow while paying the least amount of taxes possible over time.

-As we approach year end, now is the time for individuals, business owners and family offices to review their 2022 and 2023 tax situations and identify opportunities for reducing, deferring or accelerating their tax obligations.
+As we approach year end, now is the time for individuals, business owners and family offices to review their 2023 and 2024 tax situations and identify opportunities for reducing, deferring or accelerating their tax obligations.

 The information contained within this article is based on federal laws and policies in effect as of the publication date.
 This article discusses tax planning for federal taxes.
 Applicable state and foreign taxes should also be considered.
-Taxpayers should consult with a trusted advisor when making tax and financial decisions regarding any of the items mentioned in this guide.
+Taxpayers should consult with a trusted advisor when making tax and financial decisions regarding any of the items below.